> John Kirkpatrick > Songs > No, John

 My Man John, Twenty Eighteen and No, John are all related to this somewhat bawdy piece.
 More distant relatives are those singing games, The Keys of Heaven and Lady on the Mountain.
 The most closely related versions, however, are American, Uh-uh, No and Merchant’s Daughter, which latter was recorded for Folkways by the Stoneman family and bears an uncanny similarity in text and tune to that in this album.

-Bob and Ron Copper of Rottingdean, Sussex, sang No, John, No in a recording made by Peter Kennedy on the anthology Songs of Courtship (The Folk Songs of Britain Volume 1; Caedmon 1961; Topic 1968).
-And John, Bob and Ron Copper sang No, John, No in 1971 on the Copper Family’s Leader album A Song for Every Season.
+Jim Copper of Rottingdean, Sussex, sang No, John, No on 1 March 1951 to Séamus Ennus (BBC 16063).
+Another 1950s recording of Bob and Ron Copper singing No, John, No made by Peter Kennedy was included on the anthology Songs of Courtship (The Folk Songs of Britain Volume 1; Caedmon 1961; Topic 1968).
+And John, Bob and Ron Copper sang it in 1971 on the Copper Family’s Leader album A Song for Every Season.
+The Caedmon album’s booklet commented:

-Roy Bailey sang No Sir No in 1971 on his eponymous Trailer album Roy Bailey.
+Roy Bailey sang No Sir No, “from Marrow Bones”, in 1971 on his eponymous Trailer album Roy Bailey.

 Dave Williams sang No Sir, No at Fo’c’s’le Folk Club, Southampton, in 1974.
 This recording was included in 2003 on his posthumous Forest Tracks anthology You’re On Nipper!.
 Paul Marsh noted: